Onions: Saving with Staples

 So, if you were thinking the onion is a second-tier vegetable, think again!
 Here is a list of the many health benefits of this impressive vegetable:

-1) High in nutrients: These include potassium, and also B vitamins and vitamin C.
+1) High in nutrients: These include potassium, B vitamins, and vitamin C.

 2) Good for your heart in multiple ways: Onions contain antioxidants that can be anti-inflammatory and reduce blood cholesterol.
 Not just one or two: how about at least seventeen different anti-oxidants!
 That’s good news for your blood pressure and your heart.